dryruby/near.rb/README.md

 - Handles transaction construction, signing, and monitoring.
 - Integrates with hardware wallets and secure key storage.
 - Implements type-safe balance operations and input validation.
-- Fetches block data from the [neardata.xyz] API.
 - Supports both the [mainnet] and [testnet] environments.
 - Offers cross-platform support with zero library dependencies.
 - 100% free and unencumbered public domain software.